yuanzhongqiao/kaneo/CONTRIBUTING.md

 ### Code Style

-- Use `bun` as the package manager.
-- Use `typescript` for the code.
-- Use `biome` for the code style.
-- Use `biome` for the code linting.
+- Use `biome` for code style and linting.
+- The project is configured with Biome's recommended rules.
+- Run `bun x biome ci .` before committing to ensure your code follows the style guide.

 ### Conventional Commits

-- Use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for the commit messages.
+- Use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
+- Common types: `feat`, `fix`, `docs`, `style`, `refactor`, `test`, `chore`

 ### Project Structure

 - `apps/api/`: The backend API server.
 - `apps/web/`: The frontend web application.
+- `packages/`: Shared packages and configurations.

 ## Need Help?

-- Check the [Discord server](https://discord.gg/vTKsVnqY) for help.
+- Check the [Discord server](https://discord.gg/rU4tSyhXXU) for help.
 - Open an [issue](https://github.com/kaneo-app/app/issues) if you need help.

 Thank you for your contribution to Kaneo! 🎉